Factual/engine-segment-integration-ios/README.md

 ### Caveats

 * If you implement both full and selective user journey tracking, there is potential to track the same place visit twice
-* Place visits recorded by selective tracking include the Circumstance id and name, and the rest of the information is the same
+* Place visits recorded by selective tracking include the Circumstance id and name, and the rest of the Place information is the same
 * Unless you are okay with duplicate place visits, we recommend using the library to track either full or selective user journey but not both

 ## Roll your own location tracking strategy